shopware/docs/guides/plugins/apps/app-base-guide.md

 The next property `timestamp` is the time which the webhook was handled.
 This can be used to prevent replay attacks, as an attacker cannot change the timestamp without making the signature invalid.
 If the timestamp is too old, your app should reject the request.
 This property is only available from 6.4.1.0 onwards

 {% hint style="info" %}
-Starting from Shopware version 6.4.1.0, the current shopware version will be sent as a `sw-version` header.
+Starting from Shopware version 6.4.1.0, the current Shopware version will be sent as a `sw-version` header.
 Starting from Shopware version 6.4.5.0, the current language id of the shopware context will be sent as a  `sw-context-language` header , and the locale of the user or locale of the context language is available under the `sw-user-language` header.
 {% endhint %}